Natural Reweighted Wake-Sleep: Acknowledgements

 \section{Acknowledgements}

-This work was supported by the DeepRiemann project, co-funded by the European Regional Development Fund and the Romanian Government through the Competitiveness Operational Program 2014-2020, Action 1.1.4, project ID P\_37\_714, contract no. 136/27.09.2016.
+V\'arady, Volpi, and Malag\`o have been partially supported by the DeepRiemann project, co-funded by the European Regional Development Fund and the Romanian Government through the Competitiveness Operational Program 2014-2020, Action 1.1.4, project ID P\_37\_714, contract no. 136/27.09.2016.